 In fact, on Black Friday, sales skyrocket.
 It’s like Malaysians purposely go out on that one particular day to shop till they drop.

 The similar, although less wallet-damaging, scene is also a familiar sight on Valentine’s Day.
-Because this day is the day to celebrate the loved ones, most people look for gifts, such as a bouquet of flowers and chocolates.
+Because this day is the day to celebrate their loved ones, most people look for gifts, such as a bouquet of flowers and chocolates.
 Many other stores also take the chance to offer cheaper prices for gifts in the spirit of Valentine Day’s specials.

 Romantic getaways, hotel spending, and restaurant bookings are also Malaysians’ ways of celebrating February 14.